Application, Admission & Enrollment

 CROUS Grants / Refunds

-Applications for financial aid and, if applicable, student housing are processed by the CROUS in Montpellier after you submit a Student Financial Aid Application.
-When you register, you will be asked to provide proof of your financial aid award, including the award level; this exempts you from paying tuition fees.
+Applications for financial aid, and possibly for student housing, are processed by the CROUS in Montpellier after you submit a Student Social File.
+When you register, you will be asked to provide your financial aid notification, which specifies your aid level; this exempts you from paying tuition fees.

 I haven’t received my CROUS notification yet, but I’m registering now.
 What should I do?